cristianadam/cmake-checks-cache/README.md

 The reason that MSBuild is slower is that for every Check there is a small Visual Studio (MSBuild) solution created and then msbuild is ran for it. msbuild is written in C# and it has to use the .NET platform.

 MSBuild generation is slower because it generates multiple variants x86, x64, Debug, and Release.
-See the CMake's [Visual Studio 15 2017](https://cmake.org/cmake/help/latest/generator/Visual%20Studio%2015%202017.html) documentation for additional tweaks.
+See the CMake's [Visual Studio 15 2017](https://cmake.org/cmake/help/latest/generator/Visual%20Studio%2015%202017.html), respectively [CMAKE_CONFIGURATION_TYPES](https://cmake.org/cmake/help/latest/variable/CMAKE_CONFIGURATION_TYPES.html), documentation for additional tweaks.
 I just wanted to keep things simple and use the defaults.

 The generation of the cmake_checks_cache.txt is faster than the first CMake run because the operating system has done some resource caching of itself.